Gabriel-Dakinah-Vincent/Bash-exercises/README.md

 **Q: How do I extend the modules?**
 A: Add new functions to the module files and update the manifest or export lists accordingly.

+**Q: Can I use modules from other GitHub repositories?**
+A: Yes!
+Add them to `core/psm-manifest.json` as `type: "remote"` with the raw GitHub URL.

+**Q: Do remote modules require installation?**
+A: No — remote modules are fetched and loaded automatically when called.

 ---

 ## Contributing